Efficient Cook Stoves for Returnees in Burundi

 Reduction of fuel consumption and associated expenses by 80 per cent

-Avoidance of 2,500 ha of deforestation per year
+Avoidance of 96,000t of forest wood harvested per year

 These SDGs have been approved by myclimate: